Psvensso/react-starter-book/reconciliation.md

 When you call:

 ```
-ReactDOM.render({
-  key: 0,
-  type: Button,
-  props: {
-    isSubmitted: false,
-    buttonText: 'OK!'
-  }
-}, document.getElementById('root'));
+ReactDOM.render(<div><p>Hello world</p></div>, document.getElementById('root'));
 ```

-React will ask the Form component what element tree it returns, given those props.
-It will gradually “refine” its understanding of your component tree in terms of simpler primitives:
+React will ask the div component what element tree it returns, given those props.
+It will gradually “refine” its understanding of your component tree in terms of simpler primitives \(remember that we don´t show key and that $$ property for clarity reasons\):

 ```
 {
-  type: function Button(){
+    type: 'div',
+    props: {
+        /**TL;DR; a lot of props*/
+        children: function div() {
             return {
-      type: 'button',
+                type: 'p',
                 props: {
-        className: 'button button-blue',
-        children: {
-          type: 'b',
-          props: {
+                    /**TL;DR; a lot of props*/
-            children: 'OK!'
+                    children: 'Hello world'
                 }
             }
         }
     }
-  },
-  props: {
-    children: 'OK!',
-    color: 'blue'
 }
-}
 ```

-From this tree of components Reacts creates actual DOM nodes and a renderer like react-dom or react-native inserts them in the DOM at the given location \(second parameter of ReactDOM.render\).
+From this tree of components/elements Reacts creates actual DOM nodes.
+And a renderer like react-dom or react-native inserts them in the DOM at the given location \(second parameter of ReactDOM.render\).
 The tree is then stored for later reconciliations.

 #####